-Adrenal gland adenomas generally do not cause any signs or symptoms and rarely require treatment.
+Adrenal gland adenomas generally do not cause signs or symptoms and rarely require treatment.

-They are generally small, and on occasion some can become “active” meaning that they produce hormones, often in excess of what the adrenal glands typically produce.
+They are generally small, and on occasion, some can become “active,” meaning that they produce hormones, often over what the adrenal glands typically produce.

 Elevated levels of these hormones can lead to complications, such as primary aldosteronism, Cushing’s syndrome, and other medical conditions.

-Excess cortisol causes Cushing’s syndrome and when they secrete excess aldosterone, Conn’s syndrome can be caused.
+Excess cortisol causes Cushing’s syndrome, and Conn’s syndrome can be caused when they secrete excess aldosterone.

-When adenomas promote excess production of androgens, and male sex hormones can cause hyperandrogenism.
+When adenomas promote excess production of androgens, male sex hormones can cause hyperandrogenism.